budesonide, Entocort EC, Uceris extended release tablets

 GENERIC AVAILABLE: Yes

 PRESCRIBED FOR: Budesonide is used for the treatment of mild-to-moderately-active Crohn's disease involving the ileum (the second half of the small intestine) and/or ascending colon (the beginning of the large intestine).
-It also is approved for maintaining remissions for up to three months.
+It is approved for maintaining remissions for up to three months.
+It is also used for induction of remission in patients with active, mild to moderate ulcerative colitis.

 DRUG INTERACTIONS: Medicines which block the liver enzymes that break down budesonide may lead to higher blood concentrations and more side effects of budesonide.
 Such medications include ketoconazole (Nizoral), fluconazole (Diflucan), itraconazole (Sporanox), clarithromycin (Biaxin), erythromycin, verapamil (for example, Calan; Isoptin; Covera HS), diltiazem (for example, Cardizem; Dilacor), ritonavir (Norvir; Kaletra), indinavir (Crixivan), and saquinavir (Invirase, Fortovase).
 Grapefruit juice has a similar effect and should not be consumed by patients taking budesonide.